-Once the end of the fret is lifted slightly, use the fret removal pliers, moving 1/4'' with each bite.
+Once the end of the fret is lifted slightly, use the fret removal pliers, moving 1/8" to 1/4" with each bite.

 If the slot chips use Stew Mac's Chip Stoppers.
-I only use them if I have to.
-Or wet the area where the frets will be removed.
+And wet the area where the frets will be removed.
 Be sure it's on both sides of the fret, along the whole length.
+You want the water to get under the frets to moisten the wood around them.